 Breast Reconstruction Surgery

 After mastectomy, breast reconstruction is done to give shape and structure back to the breasts after they have been surgically removed due to cancer.
-Breast implants, latissimus dorsi flap (flap reconstruction), transverse upper gracilis (free flap), transposition with deep inferior epigastric perforators, pedicled abdominal flaps are some of the surgical procedures used in reconstruction surgery.
+Breast implants, latissimus dorsi flap (flap reconstruction), transverse upper gracilis (free flap), transposition with deep inferior epigastric perforators, and pedicled abdominal flaps are some of the surgical procedures used in reconstruction surgery.

 Burn Reconstruction Surgery